cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 8.9.3 (2020-10-15) =
+* Fixed an issue for prices of bundled products that always added the VAT to the price

+= 8.9.2 (2020-10-13) =
+* Next to CSV feeds for Bing Shopping the plugin now also strips the g: from the header for TXT feeds

+= 8.9.1 (2020-10-12) =
+* Fixed an issue with Aelia sale prices generating PHP warnings

+= 8.9.0 (2020-10-12) =
+* Fixed an issue with the is_plugin_active function that did not work.
+* Fixed a shipping costs issue where sometimes the country was left empty

+= 8.8.9 (2020-10-05) =
+* Added support for the WooCommerce Mix & Match plugin

+= 8.8.8 (2020-10-04) =
+* Added fields to Trovaprezzi template
+* Performance enhancements

+= 8.8.7 (2020-10-03) =
+* Fixed a bug where attribute values no longer were added to the product name

+= 8.8.6 (2020-10-03) =
+* Fixed an issue that caused performance of the plugin to slow down

 = 8.8.5 (2020-10-01) =
 * Fixed a shipping cost bug that happened when multiple flat rates where configured for a country